Chaitanya0315/Testing/Docs/DesignDocument.md

 ![Team Design](images/design_team.png)

-The final UML class diagram is shown above, which is an enhanced/updated version of the individual UML class diagram created by one of the team members.
+The final UML class diagram is shown above, which is the team design submitted as part of deliverable 1 and is an enhanced/updated version of the individual UML class diagram created by one of the team members.

 ### 3.2 Other Diagrams